 Take your home, for example; you can decide on the water temperature when you wash your clothes, how many lights you turn on, and if you’re going to crank up the central heating.
-However, all of these things might be connected to one bigger question: do you know the energy label of the building you live in?
+However, all of these things might be connected to one bigger question: The energy labels of buildings.

 As a renter, this is something you have little control over.
 As a homeowner, on the other hand, you can make changes and invest in enhancements that improve the energy label.
 However, depending on how low the rating was to begin with, these improvements could be extremely expensive and, therefore, in reality, unfeasible.